 Wendy Preston MNZM

 Wendy has over 30 years of professional involvement as a choreographer, director, tutor, performer and artistic producer/manager.
 She has worked extensively with young people on performance projects throughout her career, focusing on cross-cultural and inter-disciplinary creative interaction.
-Wendy has collaborated with leading practitioners across the performing arts fields, mentors emerging performers and teaches at tertiary level, she has also worked on marae, in schools, community halls, theatres and film and television both in New Zealand and Internationally.
+Wendy has collaborated with leading practitioners across the performing arts fields, mentors emerging performers and teaches at tertiary level.
+She has also worked on marae, in schools, community halls, theatres, and film and television, both in New Zealand and Internationally.
 She passionately believes in the power of creativity to make significant changes in peoples lives and grow stronger communities.